Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Geforce GTX 670 should in theory perform a small bit faster than the Radeon R9 380 4G in general. (explain)
+Memory BandwidthIn theory, the Geforce GTX 670 is 5% quicker than the Radeon R9 380 4G in general, due to its higher data rate. (explain)

-Texel RateThe Radeon R9 380 4G should be a little bit (more or less 6%) faster with regards to anisotropic filtering than the Geforce GTX 670. (explain)
+Texel RateThe Radeon R9 380 4G should be a little bit (about 6%) better at AF than the Geforce GTX 670. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon R9 380 4G is the winner, but only just. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon R9 380 4G is a better choice, but only just. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison